olcf/olcf-user-docs/software/python/conda_basics.rst

 This guide introduces a user to the basic workflow of using conda environments, as well as providing an example of how to create a conda environment that uses a different version of Python than the base environment uses on Summit.
 Although Summit is being used in this guide, all of the concepts still apply to other OLCF systems.
-If using Frontier, this assumes you already have installed your own version of conda (e.g., by installing Miniconda).
+If using Frontier, this assumes you already have installed your own version of conda (e.g., by :doc:`installing Miniconda </software/python/miniconda>`).

 Inspecting and setting up an environment
 ========================================